-For the most part, spring ephemerals have two distinct growth phases; epigeous, or above ground and hypogeous, or below ground.
+For the most part, spring ephemerals have two distinct growth phases; epigeous (above ground) and hypogeous (below ground).
 The hypogeous phase of growth takes place throughout fall and winter.
 Yes, winter.
-This is the phase in which the plants put out more roots and develop next seasons buds.
-This goes on at the expense of stored nutrients that were stored the previous spring.
+This is the phase in which the plants put out more roots and develop next season’s buds.
+This goes on at the expense of nutrients that were stored the previous spring.
 Once spring arrives and soils begin to warm, the plants enter the epigeous phase of growth where leaves and flowers are produced and reproduction occurs.
 This is an incredibly short period of time and spring ephemerals are well suited for the task.

-For starters, photosynthetic activity for these species is at its best around 20 degrees Celsius.
-Photosynthetic proteins activate very early on so that by the time the leaf is fully expanded, the plant is a powerhouse of carbohydrate production.
-Photosynthesizing at such low temperatures comes at a cost.
-Water stress in these environments is high.
-Low soil temperatures make uptake of water difficult and it is strange to note that many species of spring ephemerals have very little root surface area in the form of root hairs.
+For starters, photosynthetic activity for these species is at its best around 20 °C. Photosynthetic proteins activate very early on so that by the time the leaf is fully expanded, the plant is a powerhouse of carbohydrate production.
+Photosynthesizing in cool temperatures comes at a cost.
+Water stress in at this time of year is high.
+Low soil temperatures make uptake of water difficult and it is strange to note that many species of spring ephemeral have very little root surface area in the form of root hairs.
 These species, however, have extensive mycorrhizal associations which help assuage this issue.